Taaitaaiger/jlrs/README.md

 ## Prerequisites

 Julia must be installed before jlrs can be used, jlrs is compatible with Julia 1.6 up to and including Julia 1.9.
-The Jlrs package must also have been added, if this is not the case it will automatically be added when jlrs is initialized.
+The JlrsCore package must also have been added, if this is not the case it will automatically be added when jlrs is initialized.

 ### Linux